 In Key Stage 1 when children have completed their phonics programme, they move on to our English curriculum where reading is taught to groups appropriate to their stage of learning and understanding.
 High-quality texts are used throughout to encourage children to become skilled and fluent readers.

 In Key Stage 2, reading is taught from a whole text.
 Learning is scaffolded and differentiated according to need, enabling effective learning to take place for all.
 Immersion in high quality literature allows children to develop a love of their reading and they then transfer this to their skills as writers.

 From Year 2 to 6, additional reading and literacy learning groups will ensure that children are able to catch up and keep up in order to access the whole curriculum.
-These groups will be taught through Read, Write Inc. and Fresh Start (a RWI programme for children beyond year 2).
+These groups will be taught through Read, Write Inc, Fresh Start (a RWI programme for children beyond year 2) and precision teaching methods.

 Writing plays an essential role in the curriculum as a whole.
 Writing opportunities interest and engage children so that they learn to become thoughtful, reflective and evaluative writers.
 Our children learn to write for a range of audiences and purposes.
 Throughout the teaching and learning of writing, our pupils develop an understanding of how to write a broad range of text types (fiction, non-fiction and poetry).